Paleo Blackened Cajun Mahi Mahi

 - Heat a medium size skillet over medium high heat.
 While it is heating up, dredge the fish filets in the spice rub and coat evenly.
 When the pan is warm, add the coconut oil, and cook the spice rubbed fish until cooked thru.
 Cooking time will depending on the thickness of your fish.
 Typically about 3 to 4 minutes per side.

 - Serve warm.
 Top with sliced avocado and wedges of lime.
-I love serving mine on top of my coconut lime rice.
+I love serving mine on top of my coconut rice.

 Notes